Facebook's New Head Of News Has Deep Republican Ties

 Public education advocates expressed dismay that Facebook selected Brown.
 Education historian and activist Diane Ravitch ― a longtime critic of Brown ― wrote on her blog that “to friends of public education, Brown is known as a propagandist for privatization.”

-Leonie Hamison, executive director of the education group Class Size Matters, started a petition against Brown’s hiring to Mark Zuckerberg.
+Leonie Haimson, executive director of the education group Class Size Matters, started a petition against Brown’s hiring to Mark Zuckerberg.

 Leaders at the education website Brown cofounded lamented her departure, although she will remain on its board.